SAP/odata-library/doc/EDM_TYPES.md

 ## Key predicate

-If you try to red the entity the library automatically converts values passed to the service.entitySet.get method to the valid URL.
+If you try to read the entity the library automatically converts values passed to the service.entitySet.get method to the valid URL.